haddocking/powerfit/README.md

 ### MacOSX

+**Warning:** I have not tested PowerFit on MacOSX.
+If you have any issues please let me know.

 First install [*git*](https://git-scm.com/download) by following the instructions on their website, or using a package manager such as *brew*